 A. Describe the school's curriculum in the core academic areas, illustrating how it will prepare students to achieve Florida standards.
 Describe the primary instructional strategies that the school will expect teachers to use and why they are appropriate for the anticipated student population.
-Describe the methods and systems teachers will have for providing differentiated instruction to meet the needs of all students, including how students who enter the school below grade level will be engaged in and benefit from the curriculum and the formalized multi-tiered level of supports that will be provided to students who are performing below grade level.
+Describe the methods and systems teachers will have for providing differentiated instruction to

-Somerset Academy Sable Palms will provide quality instruction, high expectations, and consistent standards-based curriculum for all students in alignment with the Somerset mission and vision to promote a transformational culture that maximizes student achievement.
+Like the high performing school being replicated, Somerset Academy Silver Maple will provide quality instruction, high expectations, and consistent standards-based curriculum for all students in alignment with the Somerset mission and vision to promote a transformational culture that maximizes student achievement.
 The content will be challenging for all students and based on the expectation that all students can achieve high standards if given stimulating opportunities and differentiated instructional support.
 Focusing on the school's mission of developing accountable, global learners, teachers will be trained to use varying instructional strategies to address diverse learning styles so that all students will benefit from the curriculum, including students who enter the school below grade level.
-Students with disabilities will have equal access to the core curriculum as do their non-disabled peers, just as

-ELL students will have the same daily instructions as non-ELL students.
+Students with disabilities will have equal access to the core curriculum as do their non-disabled peers, just as ELL students will have the same daily instructions as non-ELL students.
 The general education classroom will be the first placement consideration for scheduling and providing access to these courses for students with disabilities.
 Please refer to section 3E of this application for procedures of how students entering the school below grade level will be provided with services for interventions through the multi-tiered system of support as well as services for students with special needs.